Eamon (singer): I Don't Want You Back (2003–2004)

 Eamon's debut single, "Fuck It (I Don't Want You Back)" immediately caught the attention of urban, rhythmic, pop radio stations when it was released in the US in late 2003.
 Jive fast-tracked the release of a music video for the song and commissioned an album for release in early 2004.
-The single reached the top 20 of the US Billboard Hot 100, and the popularity of the song helped his album, I Don't Want You Back, debut in the top 10 of the US Billboard 200.
+The single reached the top 20 of the Billboard Hot 100, and the popularity of the song helped his album, I Don't Want You Back, debut in the top ten of the Billboard 200.

-The success of the song prompted Jive to release the song internationally where it topped the charts in the United Kingdom, Australia, Germany, the Netherlands, and Sweden.
-In Italy, his single was such a big hit that he sang an Italian version called "Solo".
+The success of the song prompted Jive to release the song internationally, where it topped the charts in various countries, including Australia, Germany, the Netherlands, Sweden, and the United Kingdom.
+In the latter country, "Fuck It (I Don't Want You Back)" remained at the summit of the UK Singles Chart for four weeks and became Britain's second best-selling song of 2004.
+In Italy, the song was such a big hit that Eamon sang an Italian version called "Solo".
 The success of the single and the controversial nature of its lyrics prompted production of an answer single, "F.U.R.B.
 (Fuck You Right Back)", by then-unknown female singer Frankee who had claimed to be Eamon's ex-girlfriend (which Eamon denied).
 The song also earned Eamon a Guinness World Record for "the most expletives in a No. 1 song".

 After the success of "Fuck It (I Don't Want You Back)", Eamon released a second single, "I Love Them Ho's (Ho-Wop)".
-The song did not match the success of its predecessor, although it was a Top 10 hit in Denmark, where it peaked at number seven on the Danish Singles Chart.
+The song did not match the success of its predecessor, although it was a top ten hit in Denmark, where it peaked at number seven on the Danish Singles Chart.
 "I Love Them Ho's (Ho-Wop)" also had a remix and video featuring fellow Staten Island resident Wu-Tang Clan's Ghostface Killah.
 In return Eamon appeared on Ghostface's album More Fish.